Human-Connection/WebApp/README.md

 ## Help

-The HC platform is documented in our [gitbook](https://www.gitbook.com/book/human-connection/documentation/) (work in progress).
+The HC platform is documented in our [gitbook](https://www.gitbook.com/book/human-connection/documentation/) (work in progress).<br>
-You can get help here too: https://discord.gg/mVmjvNF
+Connect with other developers over [Discord](https://discord.gg/mVmjvNF).

 ## License